 The decision by the Fourth Circuit Court of Appeals in Mierzwa v.
-Florida Windstorm Underwriting Association addressed the obligation to pay the face value of the claim when a peril is expressly excluded by the policy.
+Florida Windstorm Underwriting Association addressed the obligation to pay the face value of the claim when a peril that is expressly excluded by the policy causes some damage to the property in concert with a peril that is covered under the policy.
 In Mierzwa, the policyholder had both a Valued Policy covering wind and a separate flood policy.
 The Valued Policy expressly excluded perils other than wind damage.

 The property of the policyholder was determined to be a constructive total loss following Hurricane Irene.
 Pursuant to the policy, the insured submitted a claim to the insurance company for the face value of the policy.
 The insurance company contended that it only owed a pro-rata contribution to the loss because some of the damage was caused by flooding rather than wind.

 The appellate court agreed with the insured’s reasoning that the policy was “simple and straightforward” in entitling the policyholder to the full value of the policy when a total loss occurs and a covered peril causes damage.

 The court indicated when these two factors exist, the insurance company must pay the full value of the policy regardless of the presence of other factors.